Crash near Red Rock Canyon leaves 2 dead, 1 critical

 The bicyclist suffered minor injuries and was not hospitalized, he said.

-Traffic in both directions on SR 159 was closed for several hours.
-Smaka said just before 12:30 p.m. that roads were expected to reopen by 1 p.m.
+Traffic in both directions on Route 159 was closed for several hours.

 Contact Kimber Laux at klaux@reviewjournal.com.
 Follow @lauxkimber on Twitter.